carlosmoisestoruno/portfolio/README.md

-# portfolio
+# Carlos Moises Toruño
-My personal portfolio website built with Html, CSS and JavaScript to capture my skills and top projects.
+This is the portfolio site of Carlos Moises Toruño, designer, developer and musician.
+The site was built with the following technology:
+- HTML
+- CSS
+- Javascripts